IMFM-SI/cimm-site/index.md

 Matjaž Konvalinka

 **Mathematical chemistry**
-: We study properties of graph classes that with relevance in chemistry (e.g. benzenoids and fullerenes graphs).
-We are interested in spectral properties of graphs (e.g. nullity), combinatorial properties of graphs (e.g. the number of perfect matchings) and their enumeration.
+: We study properties of graph classes with relevance in chemistry (e.g. benzenoid and fullerene graphs).
+We are interested in their spectral properties (e.g. nullity), combinatorial properties (e.g. the number of perfect matchings) and their enumeration and characterisation.
+We also study constructions that produce larger graphs from smaller graphs and preserve a property of our interest.
+We also have experience in mathematical modelling behind self-assembly of polypeptides and DNA.
-: `YOUR DESCRIPTION HERE` Subtopic:  Nut graphs.
-Self-assembly.
-Topological indices

 : **Researchers:**
 Nino Bašić,